PAIDiPaidThis.com

 How do I know if bloods before a routine vaccination are actually needed?

 Ask whether they relate to a specific concern about your pet, such as age or an existing condition, or whether they are offered to every pet as standard.
-Blood tests are genuinely useful for older or unwell animals, but a healthy young pet may not need them every visit.
+Blood tests are genuinely useful for older or unwell animals, but a healthy young pet may not need them every visit, and it is fair to ask what the result would actually change about today's treatment.

 Can I ask for a cheaper option instead of what's suggested?

 Yes.
 You can ask what the standard, non-premium option would cost and whether it is clinically adequate for your pet.
-A vet should be able to explain the difference so you can choose, rather than assuming you want the premium version.
+A vet should be able to explain the difference so you can choose, rather than assuming you want the premium version by default.

 What if the vet insists an extra is genuinely necessary?

 Ask them to explain why in terms of your specific pet, not general best practice.
-If it genuinely is necessary, a vet should be able to give a clear clinical reason, and that reasoning is worth having in writing on your estimate.
+If it genuinely is necessary, a vet should be able to give a clear clinical reason, and that reasoning is worth having in writing on your estimate so there is no ambiguity later about what was agreed and why.